CyVerse-learning-materials/neon_data_science/step1.rst

 *EZ Installation of Project Jupyter*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We install Project Jupyter (Notebooks and Lab) using the `Anaconda distribution <https://www.anaconda.com/>`_.
+Within the Anaconda distribution is the ``conda`` package manager which can be used to both build and install software.

+Anaconda different than a basic Python installation.
+It serves as both a package manager and an environment.
+While this has many benefits, it also adds some complexity to running your Python environments.
+Still confused?
+Read about the `myths and misconceptions of Anaconda <http://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/>`_.

-For more details visit our `Data Science Quickstart Tutorial <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_ on using `ez`.
-There are instructions for `ez` installation of Docker, Singularity, and Anaconda.
+For more details about installing software on Atmosphere visit our `Data Science Quickstart Tutorial <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_.
+There are instructions for ``ez`` installation of Docker, Singularity, and Anaconda.

-If you're on an instance which already has Anaconda installed, you'll still need to re-run `ez` to restart the Anaconda virtual enivronment.
+If you're on an instance which already has Anaconda installed, you'll still need to re-run ``ez`` to restart the Anaconda virtual environment.

-1. Install Anaconda with Python3 (`ez` comes preloaded on featured instances on Atmosphere and Jetstream) by typing:
+1. Install Anaconda with Python3 (``ez`` comes preloaded on featured instances on Atmosphere and Jetstream) by typing:

 	.. code-block :: bash